 Alternatively, consider tackling one of the longer trails known as alte vie (literally “high ways”), almost all of which run north–south, including the most popular pair: the Alta Via 1, perhaps the easiest route; and the tougher Alta Via 2.
 Along the way, there are plenty of mountain huts for meals and overnight accommodation.

-Find more accommodation options near Dolomites
+Find more accommodation options to stay near the Dolomites.

 Hiking in the Dolomites is a popular outdoor activity in Italy © Creative Travel Projects/Shutterstock

+The Basilica di San Francesco in Assisi is one of Italy’s greatest churches, the burial place of St. Francis and home to astonishing frescoes by Giotto and Simone Martini.
 Pilgrims and art lovers alike usually make straight for the Basilica di San Francesco, justifiably famed as Umbria’s single greatest glory, and one of the most overwhelming collections of art outside a gallery anywhere in the world.

-Started in 1228, two years after the saint’s death, and financed by donations that flooded in from all over Europe, it’s not as grandiose as some religious shrines, though it still strikes you as being a long way from the embodiment of Franciscan principles.
+It’s not as grandiose as some religious shrines, though it still strikes you as being a long way from the embodiment of Franciscan principles.
 If you don’t mind compromised ideals, the two churches making up the basilica – one built on top of the other – are a treat.

-Find more accommodation options to stay in Assisi
+Find more accommodation options to stay in Assisi.

 Assisi, the most famous of all Italy's medieval hill towns © Shutterstock

-As its name suggests, the Vatican Museums complex actually holds a series of museums on very diverse subjects – displays of classical statuary, Renaissance painting, Etruscan relics, and Egyptian artefacts, not to mention the furnishings and decoration of the building itself.
+The Vatican is an autonomous state in Rome and also the world's smallest country, yet it has the largest art collection on earth.
+As its name suggests, the Vatican Museums complex actually holds a series of museums on very diverse subjects – displays of classical statuary, Renaissance painting, Etruscan relics, and Egyptian artefacts.

 Soak up the sights and delights of Ancient Rome, with this week-long tailor-made trip to Vatican City and Assisi.